Harvey Schofield

-Harvey Axford Schofield (March 28, 1877 – August 3, 1941) served as was an American football and basketball player and coach and college administrator.
+Harvey Axford Schofield (March 28, 1877 – August 3, 1941) served as was an American college football and college basketball player and coach and university administrator.
 He served head football coach at Stevens Point Normal School—now known as the University of Wisconsin–Stevens Point—in 1900 and 1903, compiling a record of 2–3–1.
 Schofield was as the president of the University of Wisconsin–Eau Claire from 1916 to 1940.
 Schofield Hall is named in his honor.

+Schofield was born on March 28, 1877, near Augusta, Wisconsin, in Eau Claire County.
+He died suddenly on August 3, 1941, at his summer home in Chetek, Wisconsin.